studds/nx-aws/README.md

 The the deploy builder will look for an environment variable MY_PARAMETER and pass it in as a parameter overrides.

+## faq

+### How do I resolve the error "Required property 's3Bucket' is missing"?

+The SAM package and deploy steps require an s3 bucket to store and retrieve deployment artefacts.

+You need to create and s3 bucket to store your deployment artefacts and then include that bucket in your project configuration.

+1. Create a bucket in AWS to store deploy artifacts (via the [console](https://console.aws.amazon.com) or [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html) using `aws s3api create-bucket --bucket ${my-nx-deploy-artifacts} --region us-east-1`)
+1. Update your `workspace.json` or `angular.json` to include the key `s3Bucket` under both the `package` and `deploy` targets (see details above for the package and deploy steps).

 ## contributing